Organize the office first.

 Next quarterSage stays the finance source of truth.
 AIOA reads from Sage and reflects payment status into the office book so non-finance staff stop having to ask the bookkeeper.

 Next quarterToday the member card system runs through an MS-Access bridge.
-The next quarter brings members natively into AIOA so card lookups, cabana access, and locker assignments happen in one place.
+The next quarter brings a read-side mirror into AIOA so card lookups, cabana access, and locker assignments are searchable in the office book — without ripping out the existing membership system.

 Vendor COI tracking